ben-kemister/development-cheat-sheets/content/tools/kubernetes/resources/pods.md

         weight: 1
 ```

+> The `weight` value used within a preferred rule (such as node or pod affinity) dictates the relative importance of
+> that specific matching condition, with a higher weight indicating a stronger preference for the scheduler to select an
+> object that meets that criteria.

 ### Node Anti-affinity

 To ensure two Kubernetes Pods are scheduled on different nodes, you must use Pod Anti-Affinity with the `kubernetes.io/hostname`